BallisticLA/marla/README.md

 (It will be hard to read that spreadsheet without having the RandLAPACK design document on-hand.)

 ## Notes on tests
+* Tests are for basic correctness.
 * We're using an object-oriented testing framework for eigendecomposition methods (evd1, evd2).
-Depending on how that goes we might modify other tests to use a similar framework.
-* Low-rank approximation tests sometimes fail randomly.
-  This should only happen with tests that have an "_approx" suffix.
-  We'll fix this once we take care of the TODO below about propagating random states through function calls.
+These tests were written last.
+We might go back and use this as an organizing principle when cleaning up other tests.

 ## Important TODOs

-* Have each function take in a random state and use it for all random number generation.
-If it's not possible to write to the state so that it's changed on exit, then the function should be modified to return a random state in addition to its usual return values.
+* Clean up tests.
+* Complete documentation (and revise existing documentation to follow a common style).

 ## Less important TODOs

+ * Add tests for computational routines that aren't used in downstream drivers (refer to the spreadsheet for which routines those are).
- * Matlab doesn't have native support for abstract linear oeprators.
+ * Matlab doesn't have native support for abstract linear operators.
    So far this is only a minor limitation.
    The main way that PARLA uses abstract linear operators is in a common interface for sketching operators that are only represented implicitly.
 In Matlab it would suffice to define a special class just for SRTTs.
-The special class would just need to overload "*" (matmul) and "'" (tranpose).
+The special class would just need to overload "*" (matmul) and "'" (transpose).